Co-lexicographically Ordering Automata and Regular Languages -- Part I: Definitions, First Results, and Problems

-Along these lines, a problem that we will consider is that of improving the space usage of these encodings, in the case that the automaton's width is small:
+Another problem that we will consider is that of improving the space usage of the existing encoding for automata (such as the one of Chakraborty et al. \cite{chakraborty2021succinct} discussed in Section \ref{sec:state art}), in the case that the automaton's width is small:

-\begin{Problem}[Compressing automata] Can we represent a finite state automaton using $\log\sigma + o(\log n)$ bits per edge, provided its co-lex width is small? \end{Problem}
+\begin{Problem}[Compressing automata] Can we represent a finite state automaton using $\log\sigma + o(\log n)$ bits per edge, provided its co-lex width $p$ satisfies $\log p \in o(\log n) $? \end{Problem}

 The motivation behind Problem \ref{problem:encoding} is that Wheeler automata, that is, automata of co-lex width equal to 1, can be represented using $\log\sigma + O(1)$ bits per edge \cite{GAGIE201767}.
-Indeed, we will show that our notion of co-lex order will enable us to solve Problem \ref{problem:encoding} through a generalization of the powerful \emph{Burrows-Wheeler transform} (BWT) \cite{burrows1994block}.
+Indeed, in Sections \ref{sec:aBWT} and \ref{sec:aaBWT} we will show that our notion of co-lex order will enable us to solve Problem \ref{problem:encoding} through a generalization of the powerful \emph{Burrows-Wheeler transform} (BWT) \cite{burrows1994block}.
 The BWT of a text is a permutation that re-arranges the text's characters according to the co-lex order of the prefixes that precede them\footnote{The original definition considers the lexicographic order of the text's suffixes.
 We choose a symmetric definition because it can be generalized to NFAs via co-lex orders.}.
 A well-known fact is that the BWT boosts compression and enables efficient indexing (read Problem \ref{problem:indexing} below) in compressed space \cite{ferragina2000opportunistic}.
 Previous works generalized this transform to trees \cite{Ferragina2005}, string sets \cite{mantaci2007extension}, de Bruijn graphs \cite{BOSS,GCSA} and Wheeler graphs \cite{GAGIE201767}.
-In Section \ref{subsec:ind_dfa} we complete the picture by generalizing the BWT to arbitrary automata (equivalently, arbitrary labeled graphs) and showing that this representation indeed solves Problem \ref{problem:encoding}.
+In Section \ref{sec:aBWT} we complete the picture by generalizing those BWT-based indexes to NFAs (equivalently, to arbitrary labeled graphs) and languages and showing that this index indeed solves Problem \ref{problem:indexing}:

-Another problem considered by Chakraborty et al. \cite{chakraborty2021succinct} is that of supporting efficient membership queries on the automaton's language using a small data structure.
-The membership problem is known to be hard on NFAs \cite{backurs2016regular}, while it is easy on DFAs (thanks to determinism).
-A more general problem --- widely studied in the literature, see for example \cite{GAGIE201767,GCSA,EquiGMT19} --- is that of supporting \emph{subpath queries} on the automaton (also known as \emph{string matching queries}), i.e. supporting membership queries over the substring closure of its accepted language: